 The Board recognizes that the goals established by the Board for the IBHE Executive Director and the various positions that individual holds by virtue of his or her role as Executive Director of the IBHE will require travel in and out of the state.
 The Board has made elevating the stature of the IBHE for both state and national stakeholders a priority for the position of Executive Director as well as engaging state and national partners in identifying and implementing effective practices that advance the Board's priorities for improving the performance of Illinois higher education.

-The Executive Director will manage his or her travel in consultation with the Deputy Director for Fiscal Affairs & Budgeting or designee to ensure (1) funds are available and (2) the travel request complies with the Higher Education Travel Control Board rules and regulations.
 The Ethics Officer will review travel requests for travel to be reimbursed by a third party to ensure compliance with the State Officials and Employees Ethics Act (5 ILCS 430), IBHE Personnel Policies, applicable Executive Orders, and other rules and regulations.